Have Questions? We Have Answers!

 Typically, any place that you can purchase a hunting & fishing license can assist you with obtaining a HIN and registering your boat, or at least tell you who to contact.
 FYI, a boat built from plans will be registered as a homemade boat.
 A boat built from a kit will be registered as a Salt Boatworks hull and you will not need to apply for a HIN.

 Information on how and where to place the capacity placard and HIN can be found in this USCG published document in the sections “capacity label” and “hull identification number” http://newboatbuilders.com/docs/backyardboatbuilders.pdf

 We strive to design all of our boats to meet the guidelines and recommendations of the USCG.
-However, the Coast Guard has no regulations concerning the sale of boat plans, only kits 20′ in length overall (LOA).
+However, the Coast Guard has no regulations concerning the sale of boat plans, only kits 20′ in length overall (LOA) or less.
 Therefore we cannot legally claim compliance on anything we sell except our kits of 20′ LOA or less.
 Those kits include pre-cut plywood, plans detailing assembly, pour-able 2 part flotation foam, a capacity placard (max HP, max number of people, and max weight capacity is listed) and a hull ID number.